Smithx10/sqlc-gen-proto/README.md

 3. Create Proto Request_Response and Proto Services using Messages generated from this plugin.
 4. Repeat endlessly.

-Client -> req: with sqlc-gen-proto messages -> Service -> sqlc-gen-go functions () -> Database

-Database -> sqlc-gen-go type -> Service -> resp: with sqlc-gen-proto messages -> Client

-This takes care of keeping the messages in the database and the messages delivered to your clients in sync.
-Request and Response are manually created because you may need additional context that applies only to your middleware.

 ### Current Comment Annotation Options: